ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/dynamic-memory-allocator/2_designing_a_dynamic_memory_allocator.md

 Pointer: 0x4 Size: N-4 Allocated: False
 ```

-Since `free` gets a pointer directly to the allocation you know exactly which
+Since `simple_free` gets a pointer directly to the allocation you know exactly which
 range to modify.
 The only change made is to the boolean which marks it as
 allocated or not.
 The location and size of the range stay the same.

 {{% notice Merging Free Ranges%}}
-The allocator presented here will not merge free ranges like the 2 above.
+The allocator presented here does not merge free ranges like the 2 above.
 This
 is a deliberate limitation and addressing this is discussed later.
 {{% /notice %}}

-## Record Storage
+## Record storage

-You'll keep these records in heap which means using some of the allocated space
+You will keep these records in the heap which means using some of the allocated space
 for them on top of the allocation itself.

 The simplest way to do this is to prepend each allocation with the range